 Ulster Hall was built in 1859 and opened in 1862.
 It was openend to provide the expanding city of Belfast with a larger multi-purpose venue.
 Even though larger concert halls have been opened in the city since then, Ulster Hall has remained a popular venue.

-Moreover, the Mulholland Grand Organ in the Ulster Hall is one of the oldest examples of a functioning classic English pipe organ.
+Grand Organ in the Ulster Hall is one of the oldest examples of a functioning classic

 No comments: